 Big Bear has always received homework from school with varying degrees of success.
 In reception, it was daily reading and weekly maths homework.
 Maths was a difficult one because not only did Big Bear not understand a lot of it (spherical and cylinder shapes was one of the many disasters), because it was only once

 The word autism was always at the back of my mind even before Big Bear was born.
 My brother has Aspergers Syndrome, and although autism isn’t a genetic condition, it often runs in families.
 Our journey to autism diagnosis began at our first meeting with the paediatrician, when Big Bear was showing signs of developmental

 Anyone who follows this blog regularly or knows me personally will know that we have a problem with sleep in this house.
 Big Bear is big sensory seeker and a very restless sleeper.
 He often wakes in the night to go to the toilet and generally likes to start his day between 4.45am and 5.15am.

 This was a question we asked ourselves a lot in the year before Big Bear went to school.
-Do we need an Education and Health Care Plan (EHCP)?
+Do we need an Education, Health and Care Plan (EHCP)?
 EHCPs are for children and young people aged up to 25 who need more support than is available through special educational needs support.
 Written by your local